dlr-pa/climaccf/docs/gStarted.rst

 The installation is the first step to working with CLIMaCCF.
 In the following, the steps required to install the library are provided.

-0. It is highly recomended to create a virtual environment (e.g., env_climaccf):
+0. It is highly recommended to create a virtual environment (e.g., env_climaccf):

 ::